Colombia: Santa Marta

 Driving

 Most days have a small to moderate amount of driving, but there will be some longer drives of up to 4 hours as we go from one destination to the next.
-The Ridge excursion requires 4WD vehicles to get to the trailhead and the road can be very bumpy.
+Occasionally, we will be travelling on rough/bumpy secondary roads.
+The Ridge excursion requires 4WD vehicles to get to the trailhead and the road is very bumpy.

 Climate

-At higher elevations you can expect cooler temperatures and may need a sweater.
+At higher elevations you can expect cooler temperatures should pack layers including a warm sweater.
 Most days will be rainy.
 Some days it will be hot.
 Weather above Minca will be hot, but not as sweltering as in the lowlands

 Internal Flights